Ashi0066/Car-Parking-System/README.md

-# Car Parking System
+# Car Parking Application
+A car parking application built in Java with cli and A GUI based interface.

+## Application Detail
-Complete car parking System buikt for windows with Java and JavaFx the user can add delet and view all the cars in the parking and can also register new cars
+The application is a full car parking management system where the user can register cars , deregister cars.
+The iser can park cars and remove cars from the parking list.

+## Tech Stack
+☕ Java
+🎨 JavaFX

+## Screenshot
 ![image](https://github.com/Ashi0066/Car-Parking-System/assets/108072595/4f9a9a10-6a24-4358-b5de-3d7330e4538d)